Product Release Stages

 Product release stages describe how we stage, release, and retire product functionality.
 Product features may not progress through all release stages, and the time in each stage will vary depending on the scope and impact of the feature.

-Early access offerings give a limited number of subscribers or customer development partners (CDPs) the opportunity to test and provide feedback on future functionality.
-At this stage, functionality may not be complete, but is ready for validation.
+Our early access (alpha) program provides customers and development partners the opportunity to test and provide feedback on future functionality options.
+During this stage functionality may not be complete but is ready for feedback.

 When participating in an early access program, you should understand the following:

-Early Access offerings are subject to our Beta Service Terms, which you can view at Legal.
+Early Access offerings are subject to our Beta Service Terms.

-Beta releases give subscribers time to explore and adopt new product capabilities while providing final feedback prior to a General Availability (GA) release.
+Beta (both public and private) releases give subscribers time to explore and adopt new product capabilities while providing final feedback prior to a General Availability release.
 Functionality is code-complete, stable, useful in a variety of scenarios, and believed to meet or almost meet quality expectations for a GA release.
 Beta releases may be restricted to a select number of subscribers (private) or open to all subscribers (public).

 When participating in a beta release, you should understand the following:

-Beta releases are subject to our Beta Service Terms, which you can view at Legal.
+Beta releases are subject to our Beta Service Terms.

 Deprecated features are not supported for use by new subscribers, are not actively being enhanced, and are being only minimally maintained.
 Tenants using the feature at the time of deprecation will continue to have access.

 Deprecation begins when we introduce new behavior that customers would experience as a breaking change without mediation and ends when the old behavior moves into the End of Life product release stage.
 During Deprecation, customers should engage in a migration to move away from the deprecated feature or behavior.
-To learn more, see Migration Process.
+See Migration Process for details.

-Features that reach this stage are removed from the platform.
+Features that reach the end of life stage are removed from the platform.
 Continued use of these features will likely result in errors.